A study of natural frequencies in a dynamic corona-disk system: Results

-Fig.~\ref{fig:phase-space} illustrates the prey-predator behavior of the dynamic system under study.
+Figure~\ref{fig:phase-space} illustrates the prey-predator behavior of the dynamic system under study.
 Whenever the reprocessed soft photon density increases, the electron energy density decreases because of Compton cooling.
-Hence, hot electrons represent the prey and soft photons are the predators.
+Hence, hot electrons represent the prey, and soft photons are the predators.
 In contrast to the classical prey-predator system, where the oscillations (or limit cycles in phase-space plots) are constant in time, the disk-corona system is always led to a steady state, which is represented by a point in the phase-space plot.
 Nevertheless, even small perturbations from this steady state lead the system back into an oscillatory mode.
-We will address this point more in the next section, but see also Appendix~\ref{app} for analytical arguments.
+We address this point more in the next section and provide analytical arguments in Appendix~\ref{app}.

-Fig.~\ref{fig:lc_param} illustrates the dependence of the system's intrinsic variability on $\dot{m}$, $r_{\rm c}$, $a$, and $f$.
-Here, we display the energy density of hard photons, but similar behavior is found for the reprocessed soft radiation component and the hot electron population (as previously shown in Fig.~\ref{fig:lc-raw}).
+Figure~\ref{fig:lc_param} illustrates the dependence of the system's intrinsic variability on $\dot{m}$, $r_{\rm c}$, $a$, and $f$.
+Here, we display the energy density of hard photons, but similar behavior is also found for the reprocessed soft radiation component and the hot electron population (as previously shown in Fig.~\ref{fig:lc-raw}).
 The corona-disk system exhibits oscillatory behavior for a wide range of parameter values, except for $f$.
 In this specific example, we find oscillations only for $f\gtrsim0.997$.
 However, we typically find that the system reaches a steady state without signs of intrinsic periodicity if the energy transferred to the corona is $\lesssim 99$ per cent.
 Therefore, our simple model predicts no periodicity in soft-state accreting systems where much less power is transferred to the corona.
-Notice also that the steady-state value of the hard-photon density does not depend on $a$, as expected, while it scales linearly with $\dot{m}$ and $r_{\rm c}^{-2}$ -- see also Eq.~(\ref{eq:uh-ss-norm}).
+We also notice that, as expected, the steady-state value of the hard photon density does not depend on $a$, while it scales linearly with $\dot{m}$ and $r_{\rm c}^{-2}$ (see also Eq.~\ref{eq:uh-ss-norm}).